Bernard Claverie: Career

 Bernard Claverie is a senior research scientist at IMS, a CNRS laboratory (UMR-5218) located at Bordeaux University.
 He is known for his work in cognitive psychophysiology during the first part of his career as a professor at the faculty of medicine of the University of Bordeaux II.
 During his tenure as director (founder in 2009 - director 2009–2019) of ENSC (a French Grande école dedicated to human and cognitive engineering), he became known for his work on explainable AI and on Human enhancement.
 With the directors of 5 other graduate schools of engineering, he co-founded the Polytechnic Institute of Bordeaux (2009) of which he was a member of the board of directors until 2019.
 Bernard Claverie was senior member and member of the scientific council of the Maison des Sciences de l’Homme d’Aquitaine from 2010 to 2020.

 Bernard Claverie supervised some twenty doctoral thesis (PhD) in psychology, cognitive sciences, or neuroscience engineering.

 He is the author or co-author of more than 100 scientific papers (1980-today), chapters and books.
 He given more than 50 scientific and public guest lectures and conferences.
 He became a senior expert for cognitive sciences and interdisciplinary research for the French Ministry of Higher Education, Scientific Research and Innovation.
 He collaborates with industry groups in the aerospace industry.
 His current research focuses on augmented collaborative work and on the human dimension of AI enhancement in human-machine teaming.

 As a private pilot (licence in 1973), he joined the citizen reserve of the French air force (OF5 in 2015), as such, he contributes to the work of the NATO Science and Technology Organization (Information systems technology panel).
 Since 2015 and his close collaboration with Denis Mercier, Supreme Commander of the NATO Allied Command Transformation, and his successor André Lanata, he has been working on the prevention of cognitive influence, which can be an invisible yet effective menace in cognitive warfare.

 Since 2019, he has been a member of the Academic Council of the École de l'air et de l'espace.

+Since 2017, Bernard Claverie has been the editor-in-chief of the open science journal "Ingénierie cognitique - Cognitive Engineering" (ISSN 2517-6978).